Why is my microwave sparking and crackling

 - Doesn’t contain metal

-The stirrer helps to ensure there is an even distribution of heat inside your microwave.
-If the stirrer is malfunctioning for any reason and the heat and energy is collecting in one area of your microwave this can lead to burning and sparking.
+The stirrer helps to ensure there is an even distribution of heat inside your oven.
+If the stirrer is malfunctioning for any reason and the heat and energy is collecting in one area of your oven this can lead to burning and sparking.

 The microwave needs cleaning

-A heavy build-up of dirt and grime on the inside of your microwave can cause sparking which is often accompanied by a burning smell.
+A heavy build-up of dirt and grime on the inside of your oven can cause sparking which is often accompanied by a burning smell.

 You should give your microwave a clean once a week to keep it working at its optimum level.
 If you heat a lot of messy foods like sauces or gravy you may need to clean it more often.